Frequently Asked Questions

 A: For the playwright, it is paramount.
-The theatre is a live art played out in front of us by other human beings.
-Writing, on the other hand, can be more isolated.
-A playwright can imagine the dialogue in his or her head, but he or she will never really know the end result until it's heard in the mouth of an actor, in front of an audience.
+The theatre is a live art played out in front of an audience by other human beings.
+Writing, on the other hand, can be an isolated activity.
+A playwright can imagine the dialogue in his or her head, but he or she will never really know the end result until it is heard in the mouth of an actor, in front of an audience.
 In this way, the audience is as much a participant in the development process as any on the artistic team.
 Tracking audience reactions help the writer understand whether their play has had the desired effect.
 Additionally, each reading and workshop in the Breaking Ground Festival is followed by a brief post-show discussion with the dramaturg and playwright.
 This forum allows the writer to ask audience members questions about their experience of the piece.

 Q: Who makes up the artistic team for these readings and workshops?

 A: Our writers are from around the country, and are brought to Boston by the Huntington to work on their plays.
 In the past, the directors have been a mix of local talents, graduate directing students, Huntington resident directors, and visiting artists.
 Our actors are mostly cast from the local pool and from Boston University theatre students; sometimes we cast certain roles from New York.
 Finally, the literary and dramaturgical support come from within the Huntington's artistic department, as well as from BU students participating in literary internships.